JohannesOvergaard/Bachelor/PrototypeTest/Interview_Waz.md

 - Age, country of origin, occupation and time in Denmark?

+  22, Brazilian, 7 years in Denmark, softwaredeveloper for 10 years

 ## Briefing

 - Is it okay if we record this interview?